Stochastic Calculus via Stopping Derivatives

 The functions~\eqref{def:exp} and~\eqref{def:var} above are examples of what we call \emph{stopping functionals}, the general definition of which requires only a filtration $(\mathcal{F}_t)_{t \in [0,\infty)}$ on a sample space $\Omega$.

 \begin{definition}[Stopping functional] A \emph{stopping functional} is a partial function $F$ that takes as argument a pair of stopping times $S \leq T < \infty$, and which returns, if defined, an $\mathcal{F}_S$-measurable $\Real$-valued random variable determined up to $\mathcal{F}_S$-almost-sure equality.
-We write $F[T \mid \mathcal{F}_S]$ for the application of $F$ to the pair $(S,T)$, since this notation is suggestive both of the measurability requirement and also of $S$ playing a conditioning role, as expressed by the \emph{partition property} below, which we further require any stopping functional $F$ to satisfy. \begin{quotation}
+We write $F[T \mid \mathcal{F}_S]$ for the application of $F$ to the pair $(S,T)$, since this notation is suggestive both of the measurability requirement and also of $S$ playing a conditioning role consistent with the \emph{partition property} below, which we further require any stopping functional $F$ to satisfy. \begin{quotation}

 \emph{Partition property:} for any stopping time $S < \infty$, countable $\mathcal{F}_S$-partition $\{P_i \mid i \in I\}$ of $\Omega$, and family $(T_i)_{i \in I}$ of stopping times with $S \leq T_i < \infty$ for all $i$, if both the right-hand and left-hand expressions below are defined then they are equal: